Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/auto-minimize.md

 ## Setting Auto Minimize Count

 The number of items automatically minimized is controlled by the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[AutoMinimizeItemCount](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.AutoMinimizeItemCount) property.
 This number counts down from the top of the hierarchy and can include [tail items](tail-items.md).
-The selected item is never minimized, but is counted.
+The selected item is never minimized but is counted.
 Therefore, this count can also be thought of as the level in the hierarchy tree.

 For example, if [AutoMinimizeItemCount](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.AutoMinimizeItemCount) is set to `2` then only the root item and its direct children are ever eligible for minimization.